Jobs to go at Okehampton's Polestar Foods

 Workers were not paid last week and production at the site has halted.
 A sister factory in Warwickshire went into administration in December.

-Owner Privet Capital said it would try to appoint an administrator and find a buyer in the hope that some jobs could be saved.'Kept in the dark'
+Owner Privet Capital said it would try to appoint an administrator and find a buyer in the hope that some jobs could be saved.

 The Usdaw union said there had been cash-flow problems at the factory.